openlawteam/tribute-contracts/docs/extensions/Bank.md

 On top of that, it implements balance checkpoints so it is possible to retrieve prior balance at a certain block number.
 The balance is managed for the member address (not the delegate key).

 `availableTokens` and `availableInteralTokens`, are tokens that have been whitelisted for use with the DAO.
-A token goes from `tokens` or `internalTokens` to `avaialbleTokens` and `availableInternalTokens` respectively when the function `registerPotentialNewToken` or `registerPotentialNewInternalToken` is called.
+A token goes from `tokens` or `internalTokens` to `availableTokens` and `availableInternalTokens` respectively when the function `registerPotentialNewToken` or `registerPotentialNewInternalToken` is called.

 ## Extension state